clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/Telemetry-Enable.rst

 	sudo telemctl start

-This will enable and start the :command:`telemd` daemon and your system will begin to send telemetry data to the server defined in the file :file:`/etc/telemetrics/telemetrics.conf`.
-If this file does not exist it will use the file :file:`/usr/share/defaults/telemetrics/telemetrics.conf`.
+This enables and starts the :command:`telemd` daemon and your system will begin to send telemetry data to the server defined in the file :file:`/etc/telemetrics/telemetrics.conf`.
+If this file does not exist, the :command:`telemd` daemon will use the file :file:`/usr/share/defaults/telemetrics/telemetrics.conf`.

 Disable Telemetry
 *****************